Operation Umeed-e-Nuh: Engagement

 On 16 June, PNS Babur was dispatched on the course of action, under a mission codename Operation Ummed-e-Nuh.
 The operation was completed and executed successfully in two stages.
 The Navy had dispatched teams of SSGN, medical teams along with medical supplies and food provisions on PNS Babur.

 During stage-I, the vessel was again attacked by the pirates to hijack the vessel.
-But, because PNS Babur was escorting MV Suez, their bids were successfully thwarted by Babur and fired warning shots at the incoming pirate boat and forced them to flee.
 At 15:10 PST, the captain of vessel reported that the freed ship was sinking due to rough weather.
 The captain of MV Suez appealed to the Ministry of Foreign Affairs and the Chief of Naval Staff seeking immediate help in view of their vessel being caught in strong winds feared capsizing since its release with 22-member crew of board by the Somalian pirates and series of misfortunes latest among them the breakdown of the tug towing MV Suez.

 The Egyptian operator of the vessel and captain had decided to abandon the ship since its electrical system went down.
 During Stage-2 of the operation, Admiral Noman Bashir ordered PNS Babur to make arrangements to save the lives of the crew.
 At 13:13 PST, the Navy reported that the crew had been shifted to PNS Babur.
 The crew was then planned transferred onboard another Pakistan Navy frigate PNS Zulfiqar for onward passage to Pakistan, and eventually reached Karachi.